gregory-navarro-ubtrobot/containerized-react-app/README.md

 The first command builds the image and the second command launches the image.
 The third command launches a React development server.

-1. `docker build -f < ./Dev.Dockerfile -t react-app:dev <app directory name selected earlier>`
+1. `docker build -f ./Dev.Dockerfile -t react-app:dev <app directory name selected earlier>`
 2. `docker run -it -v $(pwd)/<app directory name selected earlier>:/app -p 3000:3000 react-app:dev`

-## To build a production image from an existing React app
+## To build a production image from an existing React app [UNFINISHED] [UNTESTED]
 Run the following commands to build and launch the image described in the Dockerfile `Prod.Dockerfile`.

 The first command builds the image and the second command launches the image.